 How CMTA-STAR Funds Research

-CMTA’s Board of Directors will, on occasion, seek out targeted proposals in specific disease areas.
-Funding is not solicited via open calls.
-When proposals are invited, they will be reviewed via the following process, which aims to reach a funding recommendation within six weeks:
+CMTA’s Board of Directors or Chief Research Officer will, on occasion, seek out and invite targeted proposals in specific areas of CMT research and treatment development.
+Funding is not allocated via open calls.
+When proposals are invited, they will be reviewed via the following process:

-1. CMTA-STAR Advisory Board Members, including both Scientific Experts Board members and Therapeutic Experts Board members, will conduct a first-level scientific review of TRANSLATIONAL projects brought to, or identified by, CMTA.
-The initial pre-proposal is limited to three pages and must include specific aims.
-The CMTA-STAR Advisory Board Members will provide a recommendation for one of two outcomes:
+- CMTA-STAR Advisory Board Members will conduct a first-level scientific review of projects.
+Application is via a Step 1 proposal template limited to three pages and must include specific aims.
+Applicants will be invited to present their Step 1 proposal at a monthly CMTA-STAR Advisory Board meeting.
+The CMTA-STAR Advisory Board Members will then provide a recommendation for one of two outcomes:

-1. Reject the proposal if there is insufficient interest.
+- Reject the proposal if there is insufficient interest or strategic alignment.

-1. Request a full proposal from the investigator, including a detailed budget.
+- Request a full Step 2 proposal from the applicant, including a detailed budget.
 (Please note: It is CMTA policy that indirect costs shall not exceed 10 percent of the total.)

-2. Applicants whose projects are green-lighted for a full proposal will then have two weeks to submit it.
-All full proposals would include a research plan with preliminary data, budget, timelines, and information about the investigative groups involved in the project.
+- Applicants whose projects are green-lighted for a Step 2 proposal will then have two weeks to submit it.
+The Step 2 proposal template includes a research plan with preliminary data, budget, timelines, and information about the investigative groups involved in the project.
 Collaborative efforts will be emphasized.

-4. At the end of the six-week process, CMTA’s Board of Directors will approve/reject the project for funding.
-Resubmissions of proposals will not be accepted
+- CMTA’s Board of Directors will approve/reject the project for funding.
+Repeat submissions of proposals will not be accepted.

-5. After CMTA’s Board of Directors acts, CMTA will document, agree, and sign off on the research plan with the research investigator institution.
+- Following CMTA Board of Directors’ approval, CMTA will agree and sign off on the research plan with the investigator’s institution via a Sponsored Research Agreement.

 Evaluation Approach